 Don’t assume that you can accomplish the pattern yourself.
-The proper breed haircut is established by the AKC (the American Kennel Club) and there are many good breed pattern books on the market.
-They are not hard to do, if you know the correct techniques, but if you are looking for perfection you must start with an almost perfectly bred, show-quality animal.
+The proper breed haircut is established by the AKC (the American Kennel Club), and there are many good breed pattern books on the market.
+They are not hard to do if you know the correct techniques, but if you are looking for perfection, you must start with an almost perfectly bred, show-quality animal.

-Poodle and Clean Feet
+Poodle or Clean Feet

 - This is one area where I give pets a lot of room.
 If the groomer is not gentle enough, or if there is a problem with the dog's feet that you are unaware of (like a foxtail in the skin between toes), the process of doing a poodle feet cut can be painful.
-So use caution, and check the feet carefully when shaving the feet.
+So use caution, and check the feet carefully when shaving that area.

 Poodle or Clean Face

 - This is a great cut for animals that tend to have dirty faces, drool a lot, or have leaky eyes.
 It gives a very fresh, neat appearance.

 Sanitary Area, Poop Shoot, and Maternity Cut

 A maternity cut involves shaving the entire belly, from the armpits to the groin, to expose all of a female dog's nipples.
 This makes it easier to nurse puppies and will assist the mother in keeping herself a little cleaner.

 This is the hair on the top of the head.
-We usually only refer to it as a top knot if we are talking about a poofy poodle style or when putting a bow in the hair of a long haired dog such as a Yorkie or Shih Tzu.
+We usually only refer to it as a top knot if we are talking about a poofy poodle style or when putting a bow in the hair of a long-haired dog such as a Yorkie or Shih Tzu.